 Are there any free content management software options?

-Here are some suggestions for other marketing tools you should consider adding to your software armory:
+Here are some suggestions for other content marketing tools you should consider adding to your software armoury:

 Content marketing is a powerful marketing strategy that can bring you an avalanche of new leads and customers over the long-term.
 So with the help of the right content management software, you can set yourself on course for even greater business success.